certifaction/cli/README.md

 >Digitally sign the document given as input or digitally sign the document with the hash given with the --hash flag.
 The document must  be prepared.
-If the document is not prepared then it will be prepared first before signing unless the --sign-only flag is used.
-If the --sign-only flag is used and the document was not prepared, then an error is returned.
+If the document is not prepared then it will be prepared first before signing unless the --no-prepare flag is used.
+If the --no-prepare flag is used and the document was not prepared, then an error is returned.
 If the document is prepared during signing, then the command will honor the prepare command flags.
 If the input parameter and the --hash flag are omitted, then the command will take its input